atlanswer/DSP-HW/README.md

 ###### Task 6

 - Use `CGT` v7.4.23 with `DSP/BIOS` v5.42.02.10
-- Tool-chain:
-    - Output format: Legacy COFF
-    - Linker command file: `<none>`
-    C6000 EABI is not supported in DSP/BIOS and the memory allocation is controlled by TCF file.
+- `DSP-HW.tcf` is provided to configure DSP/BIOS statically.

 Code, build and hit debug!